On the existential theory of the completions of a global field: Existential -theory with parameters

-\begin{proof} We claim that by enlarging $C$ we can assume without loss of generality that $C$ is separably closed in $Fv$ and $F'v'$.
-Indeed, if $D$ is the separable algebraic closure of $C$ in $Fv$, then $C$ and $D$ have the same imperfect exponent \cite[Lemma 2.7.3]{FJ}.
-Moreover, since $Fv$ and $F'v'$ have the same universal/existential $\Lring(K)$-theory, the relative algebraic closure of $C$ in $Fv$ is isomorphic to the one in $F'v'$ \cite[Lemma 20.6.3(b)]{FJ}, and so we can choose an isomorphism of $D$ with the separable algebraic closure of $C$ in $F'v'$.
+{ \begin{proposition} If $(F,v)$ and $(F',v')$ are henselian nontrivially valued separable extensions of a trivially valued field $C$ such that $Fv$ and $F'v'$ have the same universal/existential $\mathfrak{L}_{\rm ring}(C)$-theory and every geometrically integral smooth affine $C$-variety has a rational point over both $Fv$ and $F'v'$, then $F$ and $F'$ have the same universal/existential $\mathfrak{L}_{\rm ring}(C)$-theory, i.e.~{\rm(\ref{eqn:star})} holds for $T=T_3$ with the weaker conclusion for $\mathfrak{L}_{\rm ring}(C)$ instead of $\mathfrak{L}_{\rm val}(C)$. \end{proposition}} \begin{proof} We claim that by enlarging $C$ we can assume without loss of generality that $C$ is separably closed in $Fv$ and $F'v'$.
+Indeed, let $D$ be the separable algebraic closure of $C$ in $Fv$.
+Since $Fv$ and $F'v'$ have the same universal/existential $\Lring(K)$-theory, the relative algebraic closure of $C$ in $Fv$ is isomorphic to the one in $F'v'$ \cite[Lemma 20.6.3(b)]{FJ}, and so we can choose an isomorphism of $D$ with the separable algebraic closure of $C$ in $F'v'$.
 As $v$ is trivial on $C$, we can identify the separable algebraic closure of $C$ in $F$ with a subfield of $D$ via the residue map, and since $v$ is henselian, this subfield is actually all of $D$ (cf.~\cite[Lemma 2.3]{AF16}).
 Similarly we identify $D$ with the separable algebraic closure of $C$ in $F'$.
 Note that $F$ and $F'$ remain separable over $D$.
 Finally, every geometrically integral smooth affine $D$-variety has a rational point over $Fv$ and $F'v'$: Such a $D$-variety is the base change of a geometrically integral smooth affine $C'$-variety $V$ for a finite subextension $C'/C$ of $D/C$.
 The Weil restriction $W={\rm res}_{C'/C}(V)$ is a geometrically integral smooth affine $C$-variety (see \cite[Prop.~4.9]{Scheiderer} and \cite[Lemma 1.10]{Diem}), hence $W(Fv)\neq\emptyset$ by assumption.
 From the morphism $W_{C'}\rightarrow V$ (see \cite[4.2.5]{Scheiderer}) we conclude that also $V(Fv)\neq\emptyset$, and similarly $V(F'v')\neq\emptyset$.